MEDIAART-3BB3/VR-Tutorials/Tutorial_Virtual_Reality_Artwork-World-Building_and_Futurism.md

   </script>
 ```

-## Step 8: Add animation to your objects
+## Step 8: Animate objects in your scene

 - **Change** the x, y, or z position by adding the following code inside of your objects: